 This also means that one mic can be used to cover two or more people in an intimate conversation, such as exchanging vows, a conversation in a car etc, or I could even use it sat in front of a load speaker to record an event and sync later with on camera sound.

-To get truly reliable wireless LAV transmitters would require the Sony or Sennheisser units that are relatively bulky thanks to their antenna, still have to be plugged into something at the receiving end and often are usually not 32 bit.
+To get truly reliable wireless LAV transmitters would require the Sony or Sennheisser units that are relatively bulky thanks to their antenna, still have to be plugged into something at the receiving end and are usually not 32 bit.
 Not to be ignored is the over $1000au cost per unit or the fact they are still range limited.

 The easiest fix is a 32 bit float, body worn LAV recorder.